holmser/KennyLogGens/README.md

 ![Kenny Loggins](images/kennyloggins.jpg)

 ```
-	KennyLoggins is a utility for generating log files for testing log
+	KennyLogGens is a utility for generating log files for testing log
 	shipping systems.
 Welcome to the Danger Zone.

 Usage: